NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/users/data-logging.md

 This means that you can:

-- Download the full “raw device log” later _even if no computer was connected_.
+- Download the full "raw device log" later _even if no computer was connected_.
 - Still read/stream real-time data if a computer _is_ connected.

 ---